 Booking Accommodations For Oktoberfest

-Accommodations are expensive during the Oktoberfest season (upwards of 400 euros a night).
-As with most things Oktoberfest, the earlier you book your room, the better.
+Hotel rooms are expensive during the Oktoberfest season (upwards of 400 euros a night).
+As with most things at Oktoberfest, the earlier you book your room, the better.
 Staying right next to the festival is nice, but it isn’t the most important thing.

 We booked a room at the Arthotel Munich.
-You can usually find the best deals at hotels.com!
-This hotel is only a few short blocks from the Wiesn, and near the train station.
-That sounded great to us as the hotel was easy to get to and from.
-Again, as first time Oktoberfest goers, there was a lot we didn’t know.
+You can usually find the best deals at Booking.com!
+This hotel is only a few short blocks from the Wiesn and near the train station.
+That sounded great to us, as the hotel was easy to get to and from.
+Again, as first-time Oktoberfest goers, there was a lot we didn’t know.

 What we didn’t know was that the hotel sits on the most popular route from the train station to the festival.
-All-day and all night, festival-goers were parading back and forth in front of the hotel.
+All day and all night, huge crowds of festival-goers were parading back and forth in front of the hotel.
 Some were quite rowdy.
 Good thing we had a room at the back of the hotel.

 You can book a room further away and still quickly get to Oktoberfest.
 Just take a look at the public transit map of Munich and book a place close to a U-Bahn station on the U4 or U5 line.
 This way, you’re well connected to the Oktoberfest grounds and can get home quickly.

 First off, it’s essential to know before you go that the weekends at Oktoberfest are the busiest.
 After all, that is when Germans are off work.
 Oktoberfest may bring in a lot of tourists, but over 85% of the attendees are German!